mcheo/nap-dos-demo/README.md

 I have clone the NAP DoS dashboard from https://github.com/f5devcentral/nap-dos-elk-dashboards into this repo for ease of setup.

 ## Setup
+0. Build NAP DoS Docker image</br>
+Follow the instruction in the beta program to build a local image app-protect-dos image.

 1. Clone the repo
 ```
 git clone https://github.com/mcheo-nginx/nap-dos-demo.git